Category: Chart and Graphics

 2. Trailing Digit

-Stem values are the leading digit(s) and leaves are trailing digit.
+Stem values are the leading digit(s) and leaves are the trailing digit.
 The stems are located along the vertical axis, and the leaf values are stacked against each other along the horizontal axis.

 1. Lose of the exact identity of each value (individuality of observation vanishes)